adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

 ---
 layout: post
 title: Aprilia pegaso 650 cube carb removal
-description: Remove the carburettor from an aprilia pegaso 650
+description: Remove the carburetor from an aprilia pegaso 650
 date: '2018-11-04'
 tags: mechanics
 ---

-The 36 steps to remove the carburettor from an aprilia pegaso 650 (cube, model '97)
+The 36 steps to remove the carburetor from an aprilia pegaso 650 (cube, model '97)

 ## Intro

 My '97 model Aprilia Pegaso 650.
-With the warm season comming to an end, it is time for some mentenance work, i'll start with removing and cleaning the carburettor.
+With the warm season coming to an end, it is time for some maintenance work, i'll start with removing and cleaning the carburetor.

-I am by no means a professional mechanic but I like machines and ocasional challenges.
+I am by no means a professional mechanic but I like machines and occasional challenges.

 To perform this operation I followed the procedure as described in the service manual.

 This will be my first attempt at this.

 The motorcycle in one piece.
-A real dinousaur, no fuel injection, no fuel pump, no computers, just gravity and world war 2 technology
+A real dinosaur, no fuel injection, no fuel pump, no computers, just gravity and world war 2 technology

 ![placeholder](/public/aprilia_carb_removal/start.jpg "start")